milesdwilliams15/Teaching/DPR 101/Notes/08_drawing_maps_pt2.md

     x = "2016 Forecast Error",
     y = "2020 Forecast Error",
     title = "Are forecast errors correlated?",
-    caption = "Data: FiveThirtyEight"
+    subtitle = "Blue is the regression line and red is a 90-degree angle", caption = "Data: FiveThirtyEight"
   )
 ```